 My husband, Greg, and I joined CHM in Jan.
-2017 when friends suggested we look into the ministry after our monthly healthcare cost quadrupled.
+2017 when friends suggested we look into the ministry.
 We fell in love with the idea that our money would directly help those in need, meaning that we would be the ones helping Christians carry their financial burdens.
 We didn’t expect that after just a couple months of participation we would find ourselves on the receiving end of such kindness.

 Severe upper abdominal pain on Feb.
 28 was so intense that Greg took me to the emergency room.
 Tests, however, revealed nothing, so the doctors prescribed me pain medication and said I could return home.